bodowd/tmpdb/README.md

 # tmpdb

 tmpdb is an embedded key-value store for NodeJS.
-It is based off the bitcask[[1]] paper, but offers more limited functionality because it is intended to just serve as a temorary cache that writes and gets values to and from disk.
+It is based off the bitcask[[1]] paper, but offers more limited functionality. tmpdb can be an option for storing data temporarily on disk.
-It can be an option if an application needs to store key value pairs where the values are stored on disk where there may be more room than in memory.

-It uses a hash map to map keys to the values stored on disk, so tmpdb needs to keep all the keys in memory.

 The motivation behind it was to use this as a cache in something like a AWS Lambda function which is short lived.
 AWS Lambda functions allow access to the `/tmp` directory and it supports up to 10 GB of ephemeral storage[[2]]. tmpdb could use this directory to store a database file.

+tmpdb uses a hash map to map keys to the values stored on disk, so there needs to be enough memory to keep all the keys in memory.

 ## Acknowledgements